amadeus4dev/developer-guides/docs/resources/flights.md

 ### Price discrepancy

 The price of airfare fluctuates constantly.
-Creating an order for a flight, the price of which is no longer valid at the time of booking will trigger the following error:
+Creating an order for a flight whose price is no longer valid at the time of booking will trigger the following error:

 ```json